tamastatai/zerda-exam-html-css/README.md

 </html>
 ```

-It's 40 px, because their positions are absolute, and the .foo is 20 px from the body + the .bar is 20 px from the foo.
+It's 40 px, because their positions are absolute; the body has no padding or margin, and the .foo is 20 px from the body + the .bar is 20 px from the foo (top-left).

 ## 3. Explain concepts (~15 minutes) [4 points]